-In October 1999, the operating partnership initiated a tender offer to acquire the general and limited partnership interests of Hopewell Group, Ltd., a Georgia limited partnership, whose assets primarily consist of the remaining 5.1% partnership interests in Ivy Street Hotel Limited Partnership not currently owned by the operating partnership and its subsidiaries.
+In December 1999, the operating partnership completed a transaction in which one of its subsidiaries acquired the general and limited partnership interests of Hopewell Group, Ltd., a Georgia limited partnership, whose assets primarily consist of the remaining 5.1% partnership interests in Ivy Street Hotel Limited Partnership not currently owned by the operating partnership and its subsidiaries.
 Ivy Street, indirectly through HMA Realty Limited Partnership, owns the Atlanta Marriott Marquis hotel.
-Under the terms of the tender offer, the tendering Hopewell Group partners received in the aggregate approximately 26,000 Series AM cumulative redeemable preferred OP Units and approximately \$0.8 million in cash in exchange for their general and limited partnership interests in the Hopewell Group partnership.
-The Series AM preferred OP Units had a deemed aggregate value of approximately \$0.2 million as of the date the tender offer was initiated.
+In the transaction, the Hopewell Group partners received in the aggregate approximately 26,000 Series AM cumulative redeemable preferred OP Units and approximately \$0.8 million in cash in exchange for their general and limited partnership interests in the Hopewell Group partnership.
+The Series AM preferred OP Units had a deemed aggregate value of approximately \$0.2 million as of the date of the transaction.
 One year from the date of issuance, the Series AM preferred OP Units will be convertible into common OP Units.
 The holder may redeem the common OP Units for cash or, at our option, for shares of common stock on a one-for-one basis (subject to adjustment).
-The tender offer expired on November 19, 1999, with all outstanding Hopewell Group partnership interests tendered.
-The closing of the tender offer is expected to occur in December of 1999.